ExpressionEngine/ExpressionEngine-User-Guide/source/templates/embedding.rst

 -  You need to more discretely control which users are allowed to modify this content.

-In all other cases, Snippets are typically the better solution, as the above features do come with a minor associated cost in terms of resource usage.
+In all other cases, Template partials are typically the better solution, as the above features do come with a minor associated cost in terms of resource usage.
 Choose the right tool for the right task!